 The Karamatsu Shrine worship hall, a unique structure that cannot be found anywhere else

-Unlike other shrines, the worship hall of Karamatsu Shrine is located in a lower depression, and the approach to the shrine is downhill.
-The worship hall and main hall are built as one building, which I think makes it a rare shrine nationwide.
-While praying, I was lucky enough to meet the priest
+Unlike other shrines, the worship hall of Karamatsu Shrine is situated in a lower depression, and the approach to the shrine descends.
+Furthermore, the worship hall and the main sanctuary are built as a single building, which I believe is quite rare for a shrine nationwide.
+While I was praying, I was fortunate enough to meet the Shinto priest

 The priest said, "It's okay to look inside the worship hall."
 I thanked him and decided to take him up on his offer, but I was shocked to see what was happening inside